 ANTH 154.
 Primate Behavior.
 Survey of the genetic, ecological and social influences on non-human primate behavior from an evolutionary perspective; covers the major non-human primate groups, including their taxonomy, major adaptations, and their present geographic distribution.
 The history and development of primate behavior also will be considered with an emphasis on various models for interpreting behavior.
-3 units.
+Units: 3.0.

 ANTH 155.
 Method and Theory in Physical Anthropology.
 Survey of the development of method and theory in physical anthropology from its origins in zoology, anatomy, and medicine, to the various approaches currently used in the study of human biology and evolution.
 Concepts considered include the scientific method, modern genetics, evolutionary theory, the race concept and other approaches to explaining human variation, taxonomy and systematics, and macro-evolutionary models.
 Critical reading and analytical skills will be emphasized.
-Prerequisite: ANTH 001 and ANTH 001A.
-3 units.
+Prerequisite: ANTH 1 and ANTH 1A.
+Units: 3.0.

 ANTH 156.
 Evolution of Human Behavior.
 Introduction to the application of evolutionary theory to human behavior and psychology.
 Reviews and contrasts contemporary perspectives of human behavioral evolution with emphasis on insights from the emerging field of evolutionary psychology.
 Topics include human behavior and cognition as adaptations, "selfish genes," game theory, evolution of social behavior, evolution of altruism, human mating strategies, parenting, behavioral disorders, evolution of the life cycle, human behavioral ecology, Darwinian medicine, and evolutionary psychology.
-Prerequisite: ANTH 001, BIO 010, BIO 011, or PSYC 001 recommended.
-3 units.
+Prerequisite: ANTH 1, BIO 10, BIO 11, or PSYC 1 recommended.
+Units: 3.0.

 ANTH 157.
 Human Variation.
 Survey of the basic principles of human genetics with emphasis on the mechanisms that shape human evolution and the development of human races.
 Analyzes the laws of heredity as exhibited in modern human populations and human adaptability to climatic extremes.
 Historical development of concepts.
 Discussion of most current research.
-Prerequisite: ANTH 001, BIO 010, or instructor permission.
-3 units.
+Prerequisite: ANTH 1, BIO 10, or instructor permission.
+Units: 3.0.

 ANTH 158.
 Human Skeletal Analysis.
 Provides advanced techniques in osteology and forensic anthropology essential for many practicing physical anthropologists.
 Discussion and survey of the primary literature, followed by intensive hands-on experience with human skeletal remains.
 Included: techniques for determining age, sex and ethnicity; measurement; pathology; and trauma.
 The role of the forensics anthropologist and archaeologist, ethical considerations, and human rights issues are also covered.
-Three-hour seminar, and a three-hour lab involving substantial hands-on experience with human skeletal remains.
+Threehour seminar, and a three-hour lab involving substantial handson experience with human skeletal remains.
 Prerequisite: ANTH 150.
-4 units.
+Units: 4.0.

 ANTH 160.
 Linguistic Anthropology.
 Introduction to language and linguistics for anthropologists with emphasis on the role of linguistic anthropology in the development of theory and method within the discipline; non-human communication systems, language acquisition, and culture theory; the fundamentals of descriptive and structural linguistics; types of human languages; the diversity and distribution of languages from prehistoric to modern times; fundamentals of historical linguistics and protocultural studies.
-Prerequisite: ANTH 002.
-3 units.
+Prerequisite: ANTH 2.
+Units: 3.0.

 ANTH 162.
 Language and Culture.
 Relationship between language and culture; historical relationships between languages; language families and major cultural traditions; cross-cultural studies of how the language influences perception and the organization of reality; the ways in which language is embedded in social life and practices, and the ways in which various cultural patterns and values are reflected in language.
-3 units.
+Units: 3.0.

 ANTH 163.
 Urban Anthropology.
 Overview of both anthropological method and theory applied to research of urban environments and a survey of significant anthropological studies that have been conducted in these settings.
 Examines such topics as the urbanization process, the culture of cities, urban subcultures, social problems in urban areas, social networks and adaptive kinship strategies in cities, and the concentration and exercise of power, wealth and influence in urban centers.
-3 units.
+Units: 3.0.